tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 </div>

-Pulling the factor manipulation out into it's own mini-pipeline makes it easier to make other adjustments.
-For example, the code below uses a more informative label for the missing level, and lumps together all the hair colours with less than 2 observations.
-I've left the (Other) category as a bar at the end, but by rearranging the other of [`fct_infreq()`](https://forcats.tidyverse.org/reference/fct_inorder.html) and [`fct_lump_min()`](https://forcats.tidyverse.org/reference/fct_lump.html) I could other with the others, if I wanted.
+This structure makes it easier to make other adjustments.
+For example, the code below uses a more informative label for the missing level and lumps together all the hair colours with less than 2 observations.
+I've left the (Other) category as a bar at the end, but by rearranging the order of [`fct_infreq()`](https://forcats.tidyverse.org/reference/fct_inorder.html) and [`fct_lump_min()`](https://forcats.tidyverse.org/reference/fct_lump.html) I could cause it to also sort in frequency order.

 <div class="highlight">